 Add The Spotify Repository Key

 The next step is to add the repository key.
 This allows Ubuntu to verify that packages installed from the repository are made by who they say they are.

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 94558F59

 That’s that!
-You can now install Spotify through the Ubuntu Software Center (after checking for software updates first) or by running the following command in the Terminal window:
+You can now install Spotify through the Ubuntu Software Center (after checking for new software updates first) or by running the following command in the Terminal window:

 sudo apt-get update && sudo apt-get install spotify-client